PedroSegado/deploy_docker/README.md

 Before starting the docker-compose, you must clone the `.env.example` file to a new file called `.env`

-And then configure your variables there, like adding a github token with read access to this repositories ([xml-evaluator](https://github.com/KA226-COVID/xml-evaluator), [feedback-manager](https://github.com/KA226-COVID/feedback-manager)) or changing passwords
+And then configure your variables there, like adding a github token with read access to this repositories ([xml-evaluator](https://github.com/KA226-COVID/xml-evaluator), [feedback-manager](https://github.com/KA226-COVID/feedback-manager)) or changing passwords.

+You also must generate a RSA private key and certificate with:

+    openssl req -newkey rsa:2048 -nodes -keyout ./nginx/certs/privkey.pem -x509 -days 2000 -out ./nginx/certs/fullchain.pem

 After that if you have Docker and docker-compose installed